33 Free Things to Do in Kansas City

 Take a break from shopping and discover where this popular entertainment district received its name.
 Visitors can take a self-guided audio tour of the tribute to more than 80 legendary Kansans from athletes such as Maurice Green and Tom Watson to pioneers such as Amelia Earhart and Russell Stover.

 Overland Park Arboretum and Botanical Gardens

-Stroll through this 300-acre nature sanctuary for a wilderness retreat featuring eight natural ecosystems.
+Stroll through this 300-acre nature sanctuary in Overland Park for a wilderness retreat featuring eight natural ecosystems.
 Paved or woodchip pathway, the Arboretum is a picturesque example of Kansas City's beauty.
 Free on Tuesdays and every day for visitors 5 years old and younger.

 Legler Barn Museum

-Originally built in 1864 along the Santa Fe Trail at the corner of 95th & Quivira in Lenexa, Kan., this stone barn now resides in Sar-Ko-Par Trail Park as a testament to Lenexa’s history.
-The exhibit features many artifacts from the early prairie days to the expansion of Lenexa in the 20th century.
+Originally built in 1864 along the Santa Fe Trail at the corner of 95th & Quivira in Lenexa, KS, this stone barn now resides in Sar-Ko-Par Trail Park as a testament to Lenexa’s history.
+The Legler Barn Museum features many artifacts from the early prairie days to the expansion of Lenexa in the 20th century.

-Sponsored by the Church of Jesus Christ of Latter-day Saints, the jail is a reconstruction of the original Clay County Jail on the same site of its initial location.
+Sponsored by the Church of Jesus Christ of Latter-day Saints, the Liberty Jail Historic Site is a reconstruction of the original Clay County Jail on the same site of its initial location in Liberty, MO.
 The exhibit focuses on the LDS Church’s role in the social and religious history of the area.

 Martha Lafite Thompson Nature Sanctuary

-Located in Liberty, this nature center includes educational programs, live animal exhibits as well as multiple hiking trails.
+Located in Liberty, the Martha Lafite Thompson Nature Sanctuary includes educational programs, live animal exhibits as well as multiple hiking trails.
 Try geocaching for an adventurous game during the hike.